 These are a three piece unit that is designed for the Yamaha accessory lights, but the yoke can be left off and most any other light can be mounted with it, either a single bolt design or spanning two brackets.
 These come as a pair, normally to mount two lights.

-If you want in on this order, call me at 435-817-0809 and have some plastic ready. :) I aim to continue to place a new order each month as demand is met.
-If things take off, I'll start stocking the bars and other items, but right now I'm on a shoe string budget, so what you will get is updates and as fast a turn around time as I can give on re-packaging and shipping the bars out once they arrive in the States.
+If you want in on the next order, call me at 435-817-0809 and have some plastic ready. :) I aim to continue to place a new order each month as demand is met.
+II would love to stock bars and other products, but right now I remain on a limited budget, so what you will get is updates and as fast a turn around time as I can give on re-packaging and shipping the bars out once they arrive in the States.

 Got questions?
 Feel free to PM me, call me or post here and I'll do my best to answer them.
 Phone calls from 8 am to 9pm MDT Please.
 If I don't answer, please leave a voice message and I'll get back to you ASAP.